openjournals/joss/docs/editing.md

 - Once the review is wrapping up, show the candidate the checks that an editor should be doing (reading the paper, suggested edits, asking for an archive etc.)
 - Show the `recommend-accept` step which is the formal hand-off between editor and editor-in-chief.
+- The [sample messages](editing.html#sample-messages-for-authors-and-reviewers) section of the documentation has a checklist for the last steps of the review (for both authors and editors).

 **Show them the dashboard on the JOSS site**